juslop/nmt/README.md

 - pick colab/fin_eng_translate.ipynb
 - upload both downloaded files to colab or your gdrive, update the path_to_tarballs variable to point to uploaded files in the Jupyter note book
 - start running
+  - type a sentence to translate to prompt box, ui is messy in colab, but prompt is there and hit enter
+  - type exit() to quit

 ## Observations & learnings